dbsoft/dwindows/readme.txt

 Boxes with no expandable items will have their contents centered on
     GTK2 instead of top or left justified on the other platforms.
 GTK3 due to changes in the core architecture does not support
-    widgets that are smaller than what is contained within them unless they use scrolled windows.
+    widgets that are smaller than what is contained within them, unless they use scrolled windows.
 GTK2 and other platforms do.
+    Therefore windows or other elements may expand their size to fit the contents, overriding requested size settings.
 In Unicode mode on OS/2 there are some bugs in the input controls,
     minor bugs in entryfield based controls and major bugs in the MLE.
     The text displays properly but the cursor and selection jumps